Do I Have the Right Internet Speed for Gaming?

 There are some connection problems you can diagnose at home.
 Here are a few of the major contributors:

 Once you've determined that there's nothing that you can do to increase your internet speed for gaming without lag, it's time to shop around.
-Just because you live in a rural part of Essex Country Ontario, it doesn't mean you have to settle.
+Just because you live in a rural area, like in Essex County, Ontario, it doesn't mean you have to settle.